Regulatory Development and Retrospective Review Tracker

 Current Phase: Pre-Proposal (What's this?)

-Section 402(c)(3) of the Toxic Substances Control Act (TSCA) requires EPA to regulate renovation or remodeling activities in target housing (most pre-1978 housing), pre-1978 public buildings, and commercial buildings that create lead-based paint hazards.
+Section 402(c)(3) of the Toxic Substances Control Act (TSCA) requires the EPA to regulate renovation or remodeling activities in target housing (most pre-1978 housing), pre-1978 public buildings, and commercial buildings that create lead-based paint hazards.

 |ANPRM: Sent to OMB for Regulatory Review||03/26/2010|